ucb-stat133/stat133-fall-2017/labs/lab02-vector-basics.md

 # name of the player with largest number of points

+# salary of the player with largest number of points

+# largest salary of all Centers

 # team of the player with the largest number of points